ycruan/Wardrop_Equilibrium/README.md

 ---
 We inspect the two rush hours:

-  * AM Peak: 6 - 9 am
+  * AM Peak: 5 - 9 AM
-  * PM Peak: 3 - 7 pm
+  * PM Peak: 3 - 7 PM

+*(For historical reasons, there are a few morning hour data spanning from 6 am to 9 am.
+They are therefore labeled as lower case "am", instead of the ordinary "AM", for distinction.)*

 3. Data
 --
 All data are collected in real time via the [Google Map Python API](https://github.com/googlemaps/google-maps-services-python).
 A query is made every 2 minutes for all the 20 OD pairs.
-So there are in total 90 data points for AM peak, and 120 points for PM peak.
+So there are in total 120 data points for both AM peak and PM peak.
 The default [(best_guess)](https://developers.google.com/maps/documentation/directions/intro#RequestParameters) traffic model was used to estimate the in-traffic duration.

 The processed data are stored as .js files in [./js/data](https://github.com/ycruan/Wardrop_Equilibrium/tree/gh-pages/js/data).
-For raw data please contact with the [author](mailto:ruanyichen94@gmail.com).
+For raw data please contact with the [author](mailto:ethan.ruan@berkeley.edu).

 4. Visualization